LMauricius/oura-docs/content/1_Language_features/Fields.md

 These are the value purpose categories:

 - **Mutability** - controls whether the field's value can be modified by accessing the field
-    - **Uniform** - the value's sub-fields cannot be modified, even if otherwise allowed by their own modes. *Default*
+    - **Constant** - the value's sub-fields cannot be modified, even if otherwise allowed by their own modes. *Default*
     - **Mutable** - the value's sub-fields can be modified, unless prevented by their own modes
 - **Stability** - controls whether the field's value can be modified unexpectedly
     - **Firm** - the field's value can only be explicitly modified locally. *Default*